 Image credit: Backlinko

-While B2B customers may click through multiple search results to find the product they are looking for, B2B customers also have more of a time crunch.
-They need to find a solution to their problem.
+While B2B customers may click through multiple Google search results to find the product they are looking for, B2B customers also have more of a time crunch.
+Their primary focus is to find a solution to their problem.
 And they need to find it quickly.
 25% of searchers only click on the first search result.
-If you’re not in the top position, you are potentially missing out on significant traffic, leads and sales.
+If you’re not in the top position, you are potentially missing out on significant traffic, leads and sales to other companies.

 By identifying your keywords, creating relevant content to anticipate your customer concerns and optimising elements such as page speed while also developing a solid backlinking strategy you are on the right path to dominate the search results.